About safety training courses.

 First Aid Training

-First aid training can literally safe lives.
-Most five- and three-day HET training will include it, but there are also many specific courses dealing with first aid, for example UK-based St. John’s Ambulance or your local Red Cross.
-The US organisation RISC (Reporters Instructed in Saving Colleagues) offers free in-depth medical training for freelancers around the world.
+First aid training can literally save lives.
+Most five- and three-day HET training will include it, but there are also many courses focused on first aid; for example, UK-based St. John’s Ambulance or Red Cross anywhere in the world.
+The US-based organisation RISC offers free in-depth medical training for freelancers around the world.

 Digital Security Training

 Another important area of safety training that freelancers should consider is digital security training.
-A number of organisations, such as Global Journalist Security, offer specific digital training courses that can teach journalists to ensure their online activity does not put them under threat.
+A number of organisations, such as Global Journalist Security, offer digital training courses that teach journalists how to ensure their online activity does not put them at risk.
 Digital security techniques are also an important part of many HET courses.

-If no digital security training courses are being run locally to you, then there are many resources online that can provide you with information about how to stay safe on the internet.
-RPT have produced an introductory resource on this topic of that highlights the key things for freelancers to think about when working online.
-You can find this resource here.
+If you don’t have access to in-person digital security training courses, there are many resources online that can provide you with information about how to stay safe online.
+The Rory Peck Trust has produced a digital security guide that highlights the key things for freelancers to think about and how to protect themselves.